yenmay-lee00/daily_commodities_prices/README.md

    - `requirements.txt`: contains all dependent packages for this project
    - `Daily Commodities Prices.xlsx`: daily historical time series data of 6 commodities to be used to initialise the daily_commodities_prices database provided from 01/03/24 until 01/04/24 (append to dataset manually if you wish the extend the historical data included in your database)
    - `db_init.py`: initialises the daily_commodities_prices database
-   - `functions.py`: contains functions to run main.py
+   - `helpers.py`: contains helper functions to run main.py
-   - `classes.py`: contains commodity classes to run main.py
+   - `commodities.py`: contains commodity classes to run main.py
    - `main.py`: main script
-   - `db_csv.py`: saves prices table of the daily_commodities_prices into csv
+   - `db_csv_parquet.py`: saves prices table of the daily_commodities_prices into csv
 5. Run `pip install -r requirements.txt`
 6. Download web driver based on your preferred browser (palm_oil website is built on dynamic HTML, hence selenium was used).
 This script uses webdriver.Edge() by default.
 Please edit code line 56 of `classes.py` if you are using other browsers, e.g. webdriver.Chrome().
    - [Microsoft Edge WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/?form=MA13LH#downloads)